Icybee/module-cache/README.md

 ### Registering your cache manager

-Cache managers are registered on the `Icybee\Modules\Cache\Collection::collect` event.
+Cache managers are registered on the `Icybee\Modules\Cache\CacheCollection::collect` event.
 For instance, this is how the "views" module registers its cache manager using the `hooks`
 configuration: